Palinuro Seamount: Eruption history

 Palinuro was active between 800,000 and 300,000 years ago.
 The growth of the seamount was probably protracted and complex and there appears to be a clear distinction between the eastern and western sectors of Palinuro, and the eastern half may be still active.
 Magnetic analysis indicates that fresh lavas occur in the eastern half of Palinuro while the western half shows evidence of hydrothermal alteration.

 The PL-1 volcanic ash layer, which has been detected in marine sediment cores and on land in Italy, has been interpreted to come from Palinuro.
-It has been dated to 8040 BCE, and may have been emitted from an emergent Palinuro when sea levels were lower.
+It has been dated to 8040 BCE, and may have been emitted from an emergent Palinuro when sea levels were lower because of the last glaciation era.

 Recent activity and hazards

 Palinuro or its southeastern sector may still be active, as volcanic seismicity has been detected between Palinuro and the Calabrian coast.
 Seismicity at low depths, perhaps linked to hydrothermal activity, has also been recorded.
 Microearthquakes between 10–16 km depth may mark a melt storage zone.

 Volcanic edifices are often unstable and prone to mass failures, and submarine volcanoes and volcanoes next to the seas can cause devastating tsunamis like the 2018 Sunda Strait tsunami caused by a collapse of Anak Krakatau volcano, which killed 437 people.
-Palinuro seamount shows evidence of past instability - including collapses that post-date the last glacial maximum 18,000-20,000 years ago, and seismicity and hydrothermal activity - which tend to weaken volcanic edifices - could contribute to future collapses on the volcano.
+Palinuro seamount shows evidence of past instability - including collapses that post-date the last glacial maximum 18,000-20,000 years ago, and seismicity and hydrothermal activity - which tend to weaken volcanic edifices - could contribute to future collapses on the volcano, especially its steep southern flank.
 Some collapse scenarios could generate waves several metres high that would impact Sicily and Campania.